 Currently, some modpacks served from modpack.freeciv.org present modpacks for files that are in svn but not tarballs by pointing to svn.gna.org's web interface. (amplio for 2.4+; alien for 2.5+; alio for 2.6+.)

 svn.gna.org is going away, so either we'll have to find a similar trick with our chosen git host, or point to a static or automatically-updated copy somewhere.

 #2 Updated by Jacob Nevins over 2 years ago

 A https://raw.githubusercontent.com/freeciv/freeciv-metaserver/master/COPYING style of URL looks like the closest Github equivalent.

 Attempts to access via http redirect to https.
 I don't know if our shipped freeciv-modpack, even with Curl, is an adequate HTTPS client; I could imagine the Windows packages suffering from e.g. a stale CA list.
 (In fact I haven't checked it even tries HTTPS.)

-#4 Updated by Jacob Nevins about 2 years ago
+#4 Updated by Jacob Nevins over 2 years ago

 - freeciv-mp-gtk2 on Ubuntu 14.04: has no trouble fetching from githubusercontent.com (or from a test https-only modpack list server which uses Let's Encrypt)

 - Experiments under (oldish) Wine:

 - 2.5.7 freeciv-mp-gtk2.exe (using older than current msys1): "SSL certificate problem: unable to get local issuer certificate"